Killing of Aner Shapira: Killing

 For several minutes, Hamas militants shot bullets and fired rocket-propelled grenades into the shelter to kill those hiding, with Shapira ejecting the grenades from the shelter seven times; the eighth exploded in his hands, killing him.
 On November 14, a video of this act appeared online; it had been captured by a windshield camera on a vehicle near the shelter.
-Shapira's friend Goldberg-Polin, who also reportedly was throwing back grenades, lost his hand from a grenade explosion, but was able to tie a tourniquet around his arm and was subsequently taken hostage.
+Shapira's friend Goldberg-Polin, who was also reportedly throwing back grenades, lost his hand from a grenade explosion, but was able to tie a tourniquet around his arm and was subsequently taken hostage.
 At least seven people who were hiding in the shelter with Shapira ultimately survived the attack.

 Shapira's parents, Shira and Moshe, were unaware of what happened to their son until survivors of the event began calling them to tell them about their son's actions.
 One of the survivors hiding alongside Shapiro later noted, "Aner Shapira... saved our lives, and he deserves a medal of honor for being the angel who kept us safe".

 Commemoration

 Shapira was buried on 13 October 2023 at a military cemetery on Mount Herzl, and his parents released one of his original songs shortly after.
 His parents released additional music by Shapira in March 2024, with additions by Israeli musician Sha'anan Streett.

-During the first occurrence of Hanukkah following Shapira's death, Israeli poet Zur Erlich published a poem commemorating Shapira's actions and linked the eight candles and days of Hanukkah to the eight granades thrown into the shelter in which Shapira was hiding.
+During the first occurrence of Hanukkah following Shapira's death, Israeli poet Zur Erlich published a poem commemorating Shapira's actions and linked the eight candles and days of Hanukkah to the eight grenades thrown into the shelter in which Shapira was hiding.
 In December 2023, the actions of Shapira were commemorated by the Hapoel Jerusalem football team at the beginning of the match between them and Hapoel Tel Aviv team during the Israel Premier League.
 Shapira's song that was released shortly after his death was played at the start of the match with his paintings projected on screens around the stadium.